-At times, outbound and inbound shipping can be a juggling act, especially for employers in high-volume areas, such as consumable manufacturers and distribution facilities (e.g., Amazon Distribution).
+Shipping and receiving can be a juggling act, especially for employers who manage high volumes of material management, such as consumable manufacturers and distribution facilities (e.g., Amazon Distribution).

-Those who manage shipping departments aren’t the highest paid.
 The median salary for a shipping and receiving manager is $49,000 according to Payscale, while Glassdoor reports the average salary at only $36,844.
-There’s a substantial gap between these two salary resources likely has to do with location and size of the company.
+The gap between these two salary resources likely has to do with location and size of the company.

 Before writing a cover letter, the best place to start is by not writing at all.

 Highlight and make notations of the EXACT skills the employer is seeking and match those up against yours.